 Museums Open in Florence in 2021

-Some top museums in Florence with new reduced opening hours in early 2021 include: NOTE all museums closed again from February 2021.
+Some top museums in Florence with new reduced opening hours from 3 May 2021:

 The various civic museums (Musei Civici Florentini), including the Palazzo Vecchio and the Cappella Brancacci, also reopened with the usual idiosyncratic and complicated opening hours.

-Churches in Florence remain closed even if the attached museum may have reopened.
-Similarly, most sights associated with the Duomo are still closed to visitors, except for the cathedral itself and the dome.
+Churches in Florence remain mostly closed even if the attached museum may have reopened.

 The Florence Tourist Office updates the opening hours of sights frequently in a downloadable pdf document.
 As always, the guard at the door has the final say, so never visit a top sight too close to closing time.